Meet Gareth Molyneux, the man sparking conversation about mental health

 Guidance from us at Tide and our members.

-Spark is a digital-first company, so when it came to choosing a business current account, Tide was the clear option.
+Spark is a digital-first company, so when it came to choosing a business bank account, Tide was the clear option.

 ‘I needed something digital and quick,’ says Gareth.
 ‘Setting up my Tide account was simple.
 I’d seen your advertisement on Facebook, believe it or not!’
 Gareth particularly loved how fast he was able to open his Tide account: ‘It took me about two minutes and then I had my account number.
 I thought, ‘Wow!
 Already?!
 I can’t believe it.’